liesnikov/extensible-elaborator/paper/main.md

 \todo{this is a repetition of what was said previously}
 Lean [@mouraLeanTheoremProver2021] set out to become a default language for mathematics formalization, all the while bootstrapping the compiler.
 Idris [@bradyIdrisGeneralpurposeDependently2013; @christiansenElaboratorReflectionExtending2016] appeared as a programming language first and proof-assistant second.
 Andromeda [@bauerDesignImplementationAndromeda2018; @bauerEqualityCheckingGeneral2020] appeared as an experiment in providing a specification for

+\todo{dump from introduction}
+Dependently-typed language implementations usually consist of at least four parts: parser, elaborator, core typechecker, and proper backend.
+The latter happens after typechecking and is not of a particular interest to us today.

+We see parser or syntax extensibility as a necessary part of an extensible language.
+However, this being an old problem means that there are existing solutions.
+Macros are one of them and are utilized heavily in various forms in almost all established languages [@teamCoqProofAssistant2022; @theagdateamAgdaUserManual2022; @ullrichNotationsHygienicMacro2020a] and can be powerful enough to build a whole language around [@changDependentTypeSystems2019].

+Core extensibility, on the other hand, appears to be a problem with too many degrees of freedom.
+Andromeda [@bauerDesignImplementationAndromeda2018; @bauerEqualityCheckingGeneral2020] made an attempt at definitional equality, but is quite far from a usable dependently-typed language.
+Agda's philosophy allows developers to experiment with the core, but also results in a larger amount of unexpected behaviors.
+In general, modification of core rules will result in fundamental changes in the type theory, which can break plenty important properties like soundness or subject reduction.

+This leaves us with the question of what can be achieved with the extensibility of an elaborator and why one would need it.
+Elaborator is the part of the typechecker that performs all the desugaring to translate from the surface to the core language.
+This includes type inference, implicit arguments inference, type classes, tactics, SMT integration.
+Elaborators are often structured similarly to the core typechecker, i.e. following a bidirectional discipline of some sort.
+One can see that in Agda [@norellPracticalProgrammingLanguage2007], Matita [@tassiBiDirectionalRefinementAlgorithm2012], or in a paper by @ferreiraBidirectionalElaborationDependently2014.

 # Future work #